John Archibald (cyclist): Career

 He competed in the men's individual pursuit event at the 2018 Commonwealth Games.
 He reached the final, winning the silver medal.
 Archibald became a double British champion after winning the British National Individual Pursuit Championships at the British National Track Championships in 2019 and 2020.

+In 2023, he joined a digital marketing and web design agency as a Digital Marketing Account Manager.

 Personal life

 He is the brother of Scottish cyclist Katie Archibald.